Moms and Dads

 You‘ll need to get the go signal from your OB GYN first

-Now that we’re spending yet another year online schooling our children, wondering whether or not we should let them play outside and sanitizing every surface we can, we’ve been greeted with the wonderful news that there’s finally a vaccine for COVID-19.
-But here’s the question: is it really safe for pregnant and breastfeeding mothers?
-Here’s what we found out:
+Now that we’re spending yet another year online schooling our children, wondering whether or not we should let them play outside and sanitizing every surface we can, we’ve been greeted with the wonderful news that there’s finally vaccines for COVID-19.
+But here’s the question: are they safe for pregnant and breastfeeding mothers?

 What pregnant and breastfeeding moms need to know about the COVID-19 vaccine

 While more and more people around the world are receiving the COVID-19 vaccine, there are still many questions on whether the vaccine is safe for pregnant and breastfeeding moms.
 After all, while it’s already been approved by various regulatory boards, the FDA’s Dr. Peter Marks maintains that he does not recommend the vaccine for pregnant women right now.
 Pretty confusing, right?
 So what should pregnant and breastfeeding moms do?